A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Foundational Methods for

-A majority of \irl{} method fit a template of key steps.
-We show this template for in Algorithm~\ref{alg:IRL_template}, and present the methods in the context of this template.
+Many \irl{} methods fit a template of key steps.
+We show this template in Algorithm~\ref{alg:IRL_template}, and present the methods in the context of this template.
 Such presentation allows us to compare and contrast various methods.
+Algorithm~\ref{alg:IRL_template} assumes that the expert's MDP sans the reward function is known to the learner as is commonly assumed in most IRL methods although a few methods discussed later allow the transition function to be unknown.
+Either a demonstration or the expert's policy is provided as input as well as any features for the reward function.

-Existing methods seek to learn the expert's preferences, a reward function $\hat{R}_E$, represented in different forms such as a linear combination of weighted feature functions, a probability distribution over multiple real-valued maps from states to reward values, and so on.
-Parameters of $\hat{R}_E$ vary with the type of representation (weights, variables defining shape of distribution). \irl{} involves solving the \mdp{} with the function hypothesized in current iteration and updating the parameters, constituting a search that terminates when the behavior derived from the current solution converges to the observed behavior.
+Existing methods seek to learn the expert's preferences, a reward function $\hat{R}_E$, represented in different forms such as a linear combination of weighted feature functions, a probability distribution over multiple real-valued maps from states to reward values, and others.
+Parameters of $\hat{R}_E$ vary with the type of representation (weights, parameters defining the shape of distribution). \irl{} involves solving the \mdp{} with the function hypothesized in current iteration and updating the parameters, constituting a search that terminates when the behavior derived from the current solution aligns with the observed behavior.

-This section categorizes methods according to the technique they use for learning -- maximum margin based optimization, maximum entropy based optimization, Bayesian inference, regression, classification, and few others.
-In addition to explaining how various methods instantiate the steps in the template, we discuss in the next section how they take steps to mitigate some or all the primary learning challenges introduced previously in Section~\ref{section:challenges}.
+Rest of this section categorizes \irl{} methods based on the core approach they use for inverse learning -- margin based optimization, entropy based optimization, Bayesian inference, classification, and regression.
+A second-level grouping within each of these categories clusters methods based on the specific objective function utilized in realizing the core approach.
+Recall the notation introduced in Section~\ref{sec:IRL} before continuing.